In Europe, stirrings of growth are talk of the season

 According to Thomson Reuters StarMine data, 27 percent of the companies on the STOXX Europe 600 have announced recent results, of which 43 percent did not meet expectations.

-Among them was French electrical gear maker Schneider Electric (SCHN.PA).
+Among them was French electrical gear maker Schneider Electric.
 CFO Emmanuel Babeau told Reuters: "Clearly Europe has remained extremely tough."

-(Additional reporting by Natalie Huet, Lewis Krauskopf, Ernest Scheyder, Ben Klayman, Christian Plumb and Goel Garima; Writing by Victoria Bryan; Editing by Alastair Macdonald)